MurkySoup/hc-hex-stringer/README.md

 # Caveats:

-Some data encoded in this manner cannot be "decoded" in the conventional sense, particularly when 'chardet' cannet determine a viable character set use use.
+Some data encoded in this manner cannot be "decoded" in the conventional sense, particularly when 'chardet' cannot determine a viable character set use use.
 Binary data is a good example of non-decodeable data.

 # Signalling